MichaelGift/MusicPlayerApp/README.md

 # MusicPlayerApp
-A simple music player that plays mp3 files in the raw folder in the resources directory.
-I will improve on the app to make it more practical later.
+A simple music player that plays mp3 files from your phones storage

 # Development plan